- What is Alpha Testing?

 - It analyzes the risks before the product launch.

 The following are the disadvantages of Alpha Testing:

-- Some functionalities get missed for testing as the software is still under the development phase.
+- Some functionalities get missed for testing as the software is still in the development phase.

 - The difference between the tester’s perspective and the customer’s perspective can cause discrepancies in software functioning.